 I note your concern over speeding traffic on Ancells Road.
-Our resources are focussed on casualty reduction with sites being prioritised by using treatable patterns and clusters of recurring injury collisions.
+Our resources are focused on casualty reduction with sites being prioritised by using treatable patterns and clusters of recurring injury collisions.
 With no further injury accidents recorded at the junctions since the casualty reduction scheme was implemented, and no other recurring speed-related injury accidents reported throughout Ancells Road, measures such as a reduced speed limit cannot be considered at present.

 I am sorry that you and fellow petitioners are likely to be disappointed by our response, but with the ongoing reduction and restrictions in our budgets the County Council has to prioritise new crossing points to those places where there is the greatest proven need.

 Executive Member for Environment and Transport